colin1011/crawl_spell_check/README.md

 4) Click on load unpacked extensions and add this repository.

 #Usage :
-Click on the extension ico and press crawl to crawl pages.
+Click on the extension icon and press crawl to crawl pages.